 Coffee lovers will agree that opening your eyes to a perfectly brewed cup of hot coffee and its aromatic smell gives the much-required kick on a rather uneventful morning.
 The beverage encourages, inspires, energizes and makes you believe that you can take on the whole world and nothing can get in your way.

+The Indian Filter Coffee is made by a percolated brew of coffee powder with boiled frothy milk in a traditional Indian filter.
 Traditional South Indian Filter Coffee is a strong, milky coffee decoction that’s made with a Brass Coffee Filter, and served in a Brass Davara and Tumbler.

 The Coffee Filter consists of two cups, one placed on top of the other.
 The upper cup holds the finely ground coffee powder, & it has holes that let the brew drip into the lower cup.
 The strong decoction is collected in the lower cup.
 There is also a pressing disc tamping the grounds & a lid to keep the decoction warm while brewing.